Education Opportunities for Indigenous Students

-NEW: The Taggart Award for Algonquin Students
+The Taggart Award for Algonquin Students

 This award was created to support outstanding students who have demonstrated leadership skills and have given back to their community or are involved in extracurricular activities.
 The award is to be distributed to eligible students of Algonquin heritage from one of the 10 Algonquin communities represented by AOO who are attending a college, university, technical college, or an apprenticeship program in Canada.